SkiFire13/master-thesis/chapters/background/1-lattices-tuples.typ

 == Partial orders, lattices and monotone functions

-TODO: Why we need lattices and orders?
+We will first define what is a lattice and the related concept.
+This will be fundamental for defining systems of fixpoint equations, as their domain and codomain will be lattices.
+Moreover we are interested in least and greatest fixpoint, which intristically require a concept of order.

 #definition("partial order")[
   Let $X$ a set.
-A partial order $sub$ is a binary relation on $X$ such that for all $x, y, z in X$ it satisfies the following properties:
+A partial order $sub$ is a binary relation on $X$ which satisfies the following properties for all $x, y, z in X$:
   - (Antisymmetry): if $x sub y$ and $y sub x$ then $x = y$;
   - (Reflexivity): $x sub x$;
   - (Transitivity): if $x sub y$ and $y sub z$ then $x sub z$.